 First, you must assemble a team of personnel who will work on the project.
 This includes at least one project manager but possibly also web developers, graphic designers, and internal language experts.
 At the same time, your localization partner will also be assembling a team that will include members such as translators, editors, developers, and designers.
 The localization partner will also choose a project manager that will interface primarily with your project manager.

 Set up Language Resources

-Then the website localization company imports the text into their translation tools, and linguists begin translating.
+After setting up the resources for the localization project, the website localization company imports the text into their translation tools, and linguists begin translating.
 As translation continues, you and your localization partner will continually update and expand the language resources.

-But don’t think that this will be a simple word for word translation.
-If you really want your website to be found by speakers of other languages when they search for your keywords.
-You need to know what keywords they use when searching Google, Baidu, Yandex, etc. That means your translation must be based on solid international keyword research in order to really get a foothold in foreign search engine results pages (SERPs).
+But don’t think that this will be a simple word-for-word translation.
+If you really want your website to be found by speakers of other languages when they search for your keywords, you need to know what keywords they use when searching Google, Baidu, Yandex, etc. That means your translation must be based on solid international keyword research in order to really get a foothold in foreign search engine results pages (SERPs).